tech-Nico/gravitee-ena-postman-collections/README.md

 ## What is in these collections?

 In these collections, you will find :
-- an environment collection : to reference your gateway, M-API, credentials etc..
+- an environment collection: to reference your gateway, management API, credentials, etc.
 - an API Management collection : to discover all the new use cases (such as Websocket, SSE, Webhook, Kafka, MQTT5) and how to create APIs (sync & Async) using the new v4 M-API and the nex v4 api_definition.